XSS3cut10n3r/WorldCup26/README.md

 A self-updating GitHub Pages site that tracks your family's World Cup 2026 pool.
-A GitHub Action checks live scores every 20 minutes via the [football-data.org](https://www.football-data.org/) API, applies your family scoring rules, and updates the site — no server, no cost, runs by itself for the whole tournament.
+A GitHub Action checks live scores every 20 minutes via the [football-data.org](https://www.football-data.org/) API, applies your family scoring rules, and updates the site.
+It also pulls live championship odds from the betting market and runs a strength-rated tournament **simulator** right in the browser — no server, no cost, runs by itself for the whole tournament.

 ## A look at the site